ntk148v/knit/README.md

 `knit` is a keyboard-first terminal UI for managing [`npx skills`](https://github.com/vercel-labs/skills) skills.

-It wraps the skills CLI with a small Bubble Tea interface so you can list installed skills, discover new ones, manage sources, and keep a session log without remembering every command.
+It keeps the upstream CLI as the source of truth, then adds the part terminals are good at: fast browsing, focused detail views, visible actions, and no command memorization.

+## Why knit?

+`npx skills` is already good.
+It is simple, scriptable, and the right tool when you know the exact command to run.

+`knit` exists for the other half of the workflow: browsing installed skills, discovering new ones, checking source metadata, and managing changes without repeatedly typing long commands.
+A TUI makes that loop faster because the current state stays on screen.

 ## Features

 - Browse project and global skills in one place.
 - Search installed skills, discovered skills, and sources.
+- Inspect focused skill and source detail views with `Esc` back navigation.
 - Install, update, uninstall, and prune skills from the TUI.
 - Add, update, remove, and inspect skill sources.
 - Sync skills from a project or global skills lock file.
-- Review action logs for commands run during the session.
+- Review session action logs, including command output details.

 ## Requirements